 Dental and vision care are two very commonly excluded items in many policies, including and especially "free" county care and Medicare or state Medicare supplement programs.
 It seems they don't consider teeth and eyes part of our bodies and in need of regular care, and sometimes surgery.

 Apparently, the insuring agencies have not read the studies showing a link between advanced dental disease and heart problems.
 To be sure, some preventative measures on the part of the patient such as regular brushing and flossing are important.
 But so are regular dental checkups.
 Some people are much more prone to dental problems due to genetic reasons that have nothing to do with personal oral hygeine or lack thereof.

 Yet, the some of the free healthcare programs consider 'dental care' to consist only of the extraction of teeth.
 Excuse me, but a simple filling for a cavity is a much less complex procedure, and surely costs less.
+This is certainly the case if a crown is needed--and if you aren't covered, it costs a minimum of $2,000.!!
 Loss of a tooth for any reason negatively impacts the quality of a person's life.
 To substitute extraction for repair is nothing short of butchery.

 But, the insurers don't care.

-If the second instance were to happen, as much as I detest the litigious nature of our society, and blame lawyers in large part for many of the far-too-complex rules, this would be one case where I would recommend the family bring a wrongful death suit against whatever insuring agency denied vision care.
+If the second instance were to happen, as much as I detest the litigious nature of our society, and blame lawyers in large part for many of the far-too-complex rules, this would be one case where I would surely be tempted to bring a wrongful death suit against whatever insuring agency denied vision care.

 What To Do?

 Again, we cannot fix these problems by remaining silent, or grumbling to our neighbors.
 We must take positive action.

 Write to your legislators, phone their offices, become that proverbial 'squeaky wheel.'